Why Study Moon Craters?

 What Can We Learn From a Hole?

-The main story lunar craters tell us is about the history of the Moon’s surface.
-Typically, an older surface will have more craters, simply because it’s had more time to be pelted with impactors like asteroids and comets.
-Scientists can tally how many or how few craters are in an area to get an idea of the age of the surface, a technique called crater-counting.
+Typically, older areas on the lunar surface will have more craters, simply because they’ve had more time to be pelted with impactors like asteroids and comets.
+Scientists can tally how many or how few craters are in an area to get an idea of the age of the surface, a method called crater-counting.
+To make their estimates more precise, scientists combine crater-counting with other techniques, like studying Moon rocks' chemistry and analyzing spectroscopic data.

 Excavating Answers